Archaeology, University of Birmingham

 My GIS-based MA research focused on the analysis of seven marsh-fort sites, resulting in the hypothesis that there are two distinctive types of marsh-fort defined by relationships between constructed architecture and wetland context.

 To test this hypothesis, I will be expanding my MA research to all identified examples, and undertaking targeted fieldwork of a selection.
-The data collection stage of my research can be split into three main phases:
+The data collection stage of my research can be split into two main phases:

 The data will then be used to determine and re-classify different types of ‘marsh-fort’ and assess how these relate to wider themes of Iron Age landscape architecture.